-(1) To amend a birth certificate, application may be made by both parents, the legal guardian, the registrant if 18 years of age or over, or the individual responsible for filing the certificate.
-On any request not made by the registrant him or herself for a child age fourteen years of age or older, the child must sign the application or give notarized consent to the change, and Section 17.D [now Subsection D of 7.2.2.17 NMAC] of these regulations applies.
+(1) To amend a birth certificate, application may be made by both parents, the legal guardian or court ordered custodian, the registrant if 18 years of age or over, a legal representative for the registrant or parents, or the individual responsible for filing the original certificate.
+On any request not made by the registrant for a child age fourteen years of age or older, the child must sign the application or give notarized consent to the change unless an amendment has been issued by a court of competent jurisdiction, and Subsection D of 7.2.2.17 NMAC of these regulations applies.
+This excludes Subsection F of 7.2.2.17 NMAC.

-(2) To amend a certificate of death, application may be made by the immediate family or the funeral service practitioner or person acting as such who signed the certificate of death.
+(2) To amend a certificate of death, application may be made by the informant or the funeral service practitioner or person acting as such who signed the certificate of death.
 Applications to amend the medical certification of cause of death shall be made only by the certifier who signed the medical certification or the office of the medical investigator.
 Other requested amendments shall be in conformance with these regulations and the Vital Records Act.

-B. Minor Errors.
+Minor Errors.